-Sample Data Preview is a LogStream feature that allows for visual inspection of events as they make their trip into a Pipeline.
+Sample Data Preview is a LogStream feature that enables you to visually inspect events as they make their trip into a Pipeline.
 It helps you shape and control events before they're delivered to a Destination, as well as assisting with troubleshooting LogStream Functions.

-Preview works by taking a set of Sample events, passing them through the Pipeline, and displaying the result in a separate pane.
+Preview works by taking a set of Sample events, passing them through the Pipeline, and displaying the results in a separate pane.
 Any time a Function is modified, added, or removed, the Pipeline changes, and so does its displayed output.